 SFR Security Functions (TOE Summary Specification) FAU_GEN.1 The audit events are generally defined in AU explaining, how the events are generated by the TOE.
-They can be selected by the system administrator as defined in SM .
-FAU_GEN.2 The concept of a Login ID" that is kept for a user after his initial login is explained in AU .
-This allows tracing events to the user that caused them even if the user changes his real and / or effective user ID (e. g. with the su command or with the execution of a suid program.
-FAU_SAR.1 The ability of the authorized administrator to read the audit trail and to convert the audit records into human readable format is explained in AU.
-FAU_SAR.2 The ability to restrict access to the audit trail to authorized users is addressed in AU and enforcement is realized by DA.
-FAU_SAR.3 The ability of the authorized administrator to search the audit trail for events matching defined search criteria is expressed in AU.
+The System Administrator is able to define the events to be audited, which is described in SM .
+FAU_GEN.2 The concept of a Login ID" that is kept for a user after his initial login is explained in AU.
+This allows tracing events to the user that caused them even if the user changes his real and / or effective and filesystem user ID (e. g. with the su command or with the execution of a SUID program).
+FAU_SAR.1 The ability of the authorized administrator to read the audit trail and to convert the audit records into human readable format is explained in AU